Ashutosh Saxena: Research

-Saxena has authored over 100 published papers in the areas of large-scale robot learning and artificial intelligence, with 20,000+ citations.
+Saxena has authored over 100 published papers in the areas of large-scale robot learning and artificial intelligence, with 20,000+ citations, appearing at venues such as NeurIPS, ICML, and CVPR.
 His work in the fields of computer vision and deep learning have been featured in press releases and academic journal reviews.

-Ashutosh's early work includes the Stanford Artificial Intelligence Robot (STAIR), an AI models that enables to perform tasks such as unload items from a dishwasher, which was covered on the front-page of New York Times.
+Ashutosh's early work includes the Stanford Artificial Intelligence Robot (STAIR), an AI model that enabled it to perform tasks such as unload items from a dishwasher, which was covered on the front-page of New York Times.
 His work on Make3D, was the first work that estimated 3D depth from a single still image.
-At Cornell University, Ashutosh led the Robot Learning Lab, which used a machine learning approach to train robots to perform tasks in human environments such as generalizing manipulation in 3D point-clouds where robots learn to transfer manipulation trajectories to novel objects utilizing a large sample of demonstrations from crowdsourcing.
+At Cornell University, Ashutosh led the Robot Learning Lab, which focused on bringing perception and planning together in a single model and used a machine learning approach to train robots to perform tasks in human environments such as generalizing manipulation in 3D point-clouds where robots learn to transfer manipulation trajectories to novel objects utilizing a large sample of demonstrations from crowdsourcing.